-Because Avengers 4 is so closely (but not 100% directly) intertwined with Avengers: Infinity War, Marvel Studios is, understandably, keeping details for Earth's Mightiest Heroes' fourth epic tale close to the proverbial chest.
-However, there is a fair amount of information that's already available to the public, so read on to find out what we know about Avengers 4 so far.
+Because Avengers: Endgame is such a big deal for the franchise, Marvel Studios is, understandably, keeping details for Earth's Mightiest Heroes' fourth epic tale close to the chest.
+However, there is a fair amount of information that's already available to the public, including a teaser trailer, so read on to find out what we know about the movie so far.
 Be warned, though.
 This guide is filled with SPOILERS both mild and extreme about Infinity War and Ant-Man and The Wasp, so proceed with caution if you haven't seen either film yet!

-Unlike the previous three year gaps between Avengers movies, Avengers 4 will be released only a year after Avengers: Infinity War, on May 3, 2019.
+Unlike the previous three year gaps between Avengers movies, Avengers: Engame will be released only a year after Avengers: Infinity War, on April 26, 2019.
 Its principal photography began in late summer of 2017, only a few weeks after Infinity War wrapped shooting.
-Avengers 4 was previously known as Avengers: Infinity War Part II, but, in 2016, that title was removed to make it clear that this was one singular movie as opposed to the second half of a larger story (the real title has yet to be announced).
-However, Marvel fans should still expect close connectivity between Avengers 4 and Infinity War, hence why they don't have to wait nearly as long for the follow-up.
+Avengers: Endgame was previously known as Avengers: Infinity War Part II, but, in 2016, that title was removed to make it clear that the film will have its own specific story to tell rather than just being the second half of its predecessor.
+Of course, the movies will obviously be linked because of the way in which it will deal with the fallout from Thanos' snap.

-It will be a long time before the MPAA officially rates Avengers 4, but like the rest of the MCU movies, you can guarantee it will walk away with a PG-13 rating so that it can be accessible to both adults and younger moviegoers (but not too young).
+It will be a minute until the MPAA officially rates Avengers: Endgame, but like the rest of the MCU movies you can guarantee it will walk away with a PG-13 rating so that it can be accessible to both adults and younger moviegoers (but not too young).
 The reasons for being PG-13 will likely include having "extended/intense sequences of violence, action and destruction," along with some "suggestive comments" and language.
-These are nothing out of the ordinary, although keep in mind that Avengers 4 will ratchet up the intensity to an 11, so remember that if you're bringing kids along to the theater.
+These are nothing out of the ordinary, although keep in mind that Avengers: Endgame will ratchet up the intensity to an 11, so remember that if you're bringing kids along to the theater.

-Avengers 4 is keeping the same creative team that guided Captain America: The Winter Soldier and Captain America: Civil War to success.
-Just like with those movies and Avengers: Infinity War, Joe and Anthony Russo will be sitting in the directors chairs, while Christopher Markus and Stephen McFeely (who also wrote Captain America: The First Avenger and Thor: The Dark World) penned the script.
-As the saying goes, "If it ain't broke, don't fix it," and by keeping these creative teams intact, fans can look forward to a degree of familiarity.
+Avengers: Endgame is keeping the same creative team that guided Captain America: The Winter Soldier, Captain America: Civil War , and Avengers: Infinity War to success.
+Just like with those movies, Joe and Anthony Russo will be sitting in the directors chairs, while Christopher Markus and Stephen McFeely (who also wrote Captain America: The First Avenger) have penned the script.
+As the saying goes, "If it ain't broke, don't fix it," and by keeping these creative teams intact fans can look forward to a degree of familiarity.

-Like Robert Downey Jr., Chris Evans' future after Avengers 4 remains uncertain.
-Evans was originally contracted for six Captain America appearances, but he extended it for one movie so he could participate in Avengers 4.
+Like Robert Downey Jr., Chris Evans' future after Avengers: Endgame remains uncertain.
+Evans was originally contracted for six Captain America appearances, but he extended it for one movie so he could participate in Avengers: Endgame.
 But Evans has implied that after that, he's departing the MCU, though that has yet to be confirmed.
-In any case, rather than suiting up as Nomad as previously rumored, Steve Rogers will be reverting back to his clean shaven look and a more traditional Captain America costume for Avengers 4, where he'll have a bigger role.
-Beyond that, we don't know what's in store for him, though we can't discount the possibility that Steve could fall in battle during Avengers 4, giving his life to save others like a soldier would.
+In any case, rather than suiting up as Nomad as previously rumored, Steve Rogers will be reverting back to his clean shaven look and a more traditional Captain America costume for Avengers: Endgame, where he'll have a bigger role.
+Beyond that, we don't know what's in store for him, though we can't discount the possibility that Steve could fall in battle during Avengers: Endgame, giving his life to save others like a soldier would.

 Thanks to Thor: Ragnarok, we know that Hulk had been spending the last few years killing it in the gladiator ring on Sakaar, but because of events during the opening of Avengers Infinity War, he eventually found himself back on Earth to help pummel Thanos and his minions.
 Though, it was actually Bruce Banner in one of Tony's Hulkbuster suits who ended up doing the fighting, as Hulk refused to come back out after his beatdown from Thanos for some reason.
-Mark Ruffalo has said that Hulk/Bruce Banner's arc across Thor: Ragnarok, Avengers: Infinity War and Avengers 4 will feel like a standalone movie when added up, which is good news for fans of the Green Goliath who haven't been gifted with a solo movie since The Incredible Hulk in 2008.
-Avengers 4 will also be the culmination of the "huge change" Hulk will go through starting in Thor: Ragnarok, meaning that we will likely see a lot more cooperation between Bruce and Hulk by the time Avengers 4 is done.
+Mark Ruffalo has said that Hulk/Bruce Banner's arc across Thor: Ragnarok, Avengers: Infinity War and Avengers: Endgame will feel like a standalone movie when added up, which is good news for fans of the Green Goliath who haven't been gifted with a solo movie since The Incredible Hulk in 2008.
+Avengers: Endgame will also be the culmination of the "huge change" Hulk will go through starting in Thor: Ragnarok, meaning that we will likely see a lot more cooperation between Bruce and Hulk by the time Avengers: Endgame is done.
 Could we finally see Banner and Hulk melding into one super-strong, highly intelligent individual?

 With the exception of Yondu, who gave his life to save Peter Quill in Guardians of the Galaxy Vol. 2, all the Guardians of the Galaxy returned for Avengers: Infinity War.
-Unfortunately, due to the events of that film, we'll go into Avengers 4 with Rocket Raccoon and Nebula as the only members to survive Infinity War... for a time, anyway.
-Without seeing Avengers 4, it's hard to predict what's in store for the Guardians there, although if Thanos does end up dying in that movie, we shouldn't count out either a, somehow reconstituted, Drax the Destroyer or Nebula being responsible for his demise, as they've both vowed to eliminate him.
+Unfortunately, due to the events of that film, we'll go into Avengers: Endgame with Rocket Raccoon and Nebula as the only members to survive Infinity War... for a time, anyway.
+Without seeing Avengers: Endgame, it's hard to predict what's in store for the Guardians there, although if Thanos does end up dying in that movie, we shouldn't count out either a, somehow reconstituted, Drax the Destroyer or Nebula being responsible for his demise, as they've both vowed to eliminate him.
 As we know, though, they may have to stand in a long line to get their shot at that now.

-Early into the production of Avengers 4, a scene was reportedly shot involving Japanese gangsters and Japanese cafe patrons, and Scarlett Johansson's stand-in was needed for the overnight shoot.
-So, connecting the dots, it sounds like when we reunite with Black Widow in Avengers 4, she'll still be kicking all kinds of ass, though presumably this scene takes place before she's drawn back into the larger cosmic narrative.
+Early into the production of Avengers: Endgame, a scene was reportedly shot involving Japanese gangsters and Japanese cafe patrons, and Scarlett Johansson's stand-in was needed for the overnight shoot.
+So, connecting the dots, it sounds like when we reunite with Black Widow in Avengers: Endgame, she'll still be kicking all kinds of ass, though presumably this scene takes place before she's drawn back into the larger cosmic narrative.
 Johansson was also photographed on set with a short red haircut, a sharp contrast to the longer hairdos she's displayed in the previous Marvel movies.
 Is she still trying to hide out, or did she just need a big change after the events of Infinity War?
 We'll have to wait and see.

 At the end of Black Panther, King T'Challa decided to open Wakanda up to the world, but he probably didn't expect that months later, the African nation would have to repel an alien invasion.
 But when Steve Rogers and his allies showed up asking for help with protecting Vision and getting the Mind Stone out of the android, T'Challa let them in and was on the battlefield with the Avengers and Wakanda's finest warriors when those Outriders crashed the party.
 Earth's Mightiest Heroes emerged victorious in that battle, but soon after T'Challa turned to dust as Okoye watched in horror.
 Since Black Panther 2 is happening, we know T'Challa will eventually return.
 The question, like with all the other disappeared heroes, is how.

-Clint Barton sat out Avengers: Infinity War due to being under house arrest, but rest assured, when Avengers 4 rolls around, he'll be back in action.
-It was initially rumored that when we reunite with him in Avengers 4, he'll be known as Ronin, the identity he briefly donned in the comics following his resurrection.
+Clint Barton sat out Avengers: Infinity War due to being under house arrest, but rest assured, when Avengers: Endgame rolls around, he'll be back in action.
+It was initially rumored that when we reunite with him in Avengers: Endgame, he'll be known as Ronin, the identity he briefly donned in the comics following his resurrection.
 Why the identity change?
 Supposedly the events of Infinity War will leave Clint in a "very dark place."
 The going theory is that most, if not all, of his family will be wiped out by the Thanos Snap that eliminated half of existence in that film.
 That would certainly put most people in the darkest of places.
-None of Jeremy Renner's social media photos from the Avengers 4 set clarified what identity Clint will use or if his family is indeed gone, but we'll definitely see him on the front lines.
+None of Jeremy Renner's social media photos from the Avengers: Endgame set clarified what identity Clint will use or if his family is indeed gone, but we'll definitely see him on the front lines.

-While Ant-Man was expected to appear in both Avengers: Infinity War and Avengers 4, we actually didn't get to see him again until Ant-Man and the Wasp, the next Marvel movie after Infinity War.
+While Ant-Man was expected to appear in both Avengers: Infinity War and Avengers: Endgame, we actually didn't get to see him again until Ant-Man and the Wasp, the next Marvel movie after Infinity War.
 And, if you've seen that movie, you know that things do not end well for Scott Lang and his allies.
 While Scott is in the Quantum Realm, The Thanos snap occurs, erasing Hope van Dyne, Hank Pym and Janet van Dyne from existence, and leaving Scott trapped in that other reality.
-Somehow he'll make it back to Earth in Avengers 4, and there are already theories on how the Quantum Realm plays into this gargantuan story, but otherwise, we're in the dark on how Scott fits into the proceedings.
+Somehow he'll make it back to Earth in Avengers: Endgame, and there are already theories on how the Quantum Realm plays into this gargantuan story, but otherwise, we're in the dark on how Scott fits into the proceedings.

-Along with the previously mentioned superheroes, War Machine, Scarlet Witch, Falcon and Winter Soldier are all confirmed to return for Avengers 4 (yes, even the ones who were dusted by the Thanos Snap at the end of Infinity War).
+Along with the previously mentioned superheroes, War Machine, Scarlet Witch, Falcon and Winter Soldier are all confirmed to return for Avengers: Endgame (yes, even the ones who were dusted by the Thanos Snap at the end of Infinity War).
 Then there's The Vision, who was especially important to Avengers: Infinity War given that he was powered by the Mind Stone, one of the six Infinity Stones that Thanos craved.
-And, like many of those other heroes, we have no indication what will happen to Vision in Avengers 4, or how the destroyed android might be brought back to life.
+And, like many of those other heroes, we have no indication what will happen to Vision in Avengers: Endgame, or how the destroyed android might be brought back to life.